 Exclude specific patterns: Define patterns that Diamond should not flag (e.g., team-specific style conventions)

 Make the language as targeted as possible by specifying the exact scope where the exclusion should apply.
-If an exclusion is written too broadly, then Diamond may not leave valid comments.To set up exclusions:
+If an exclusion is written too broadly, then Diamond may not leave valid comments.Bad example:

 Custom rules allow you to define explicit guidelines for Diamond to follow when reviewing your code.
 This is especially powerful for enforcing team-specific best practices.With custom rules, you can: